Beyonce shows marriage, miscarriage and Blue Ivy in documentary

 "This baby has made me love him more than I ever thought I could love another human being," she says.

-The film shows Beyonce putting herself and her team through gruelling choreography rehearsals in 2011 and planning every second of her performances at big awards shows that year.
+The film shows Beyonce putting herself and her team through grueling choreography rehearsals in 2011 and planning every second of her performances at big awards shows that year.

 Beyonce has also announced a new album for this year.
 "The Mrs Carter Show World Tour" - Jay-Z's real name is Shawn Carter - will kick off in April with more than 40 performances in Europe and North America.